AckerlyXu/heima/articles/iot-hub/iot-hub-node-node-twin-how-to-configure.md

 Use the following resources to learn how to:

 - send telemetry from devices with the [Get started with IoT Hub][lnk-iothub-getstarted] tutorial,
-* schedule or perform operations on large sets of devices see the [Schedule and broadcast jobs][lnk-schedule-jobs] tutorial.
 - control devices interactively (such as turning on a fan from a user-controlled app), with the [Use direct methods][lnk-methods-tutorial] tutorial.

 <!-- links -->